deckhouse/deckhouse/dhctl/README.md

 1. Pull a fresh Docker image for desired release channel (we picked the Alpha channel for an example)
     ```bash
-    docker pull registry.deckhouse.io/deckhouse/fe/install:alpha
+    docker pull registry.deckhouse.io/deckhouse/ee/install:alpha
     ```
-    **NOTE!** It is required to have Deckhouse license key to download FE images.
+    **NOTE!** It is required to have Deckhouse license key to download EE images.

 2. Run docker container and connect the terminal session to it: